hw-dwalter/libAmazonMWS/README.md

 Internals
 ---------

-Internally these library makes use of boost for timestamp calculation, libcurl für HTTP processing and OpenSSL for base64 calculation and HMAC SHA256 encryption.
+Internally these library makes use of boost for timestamp calculation, libcurl for HTTP processing and OpenSSL for base64 calculation and HMAC SHA256 encryption.